timescale/docs/promscale/installation/kubernetes.md

 packages and installation instructions, see the
 [Helm documentation][helm-install].

-You can install Promscale using Helm charts.
 The Helm charts must be installed in this order:
 1. Install the TimescaleDB Helm chart
 1. Install the Promscale Helm chart